TITLE: Captain America: Civil War

 GENRE: Action, drama, comic book movie

-Civil War is the third installment of Marvel Studio’s Captain America film series and it is dubbed as “Avengers 2.5”.
+Civil War is the third instalment of Marvel Studio’s Captain America film series and it is dubbed as “Avengers 2.5”.
 This film revolves around the rift between former allies Steve Rogers/Captain America (played by Chris Evans) and Tony Stark/Iron Man (played by Robert Downey Jr.).
 It all started when the government wants to enact the ‘Hero Registration Act’, a law where superheroes and people with superhuman magical abilities have to, in a way, be controlled by the government.
 This would limit the hero’s actions as they could only act under the government’s authority and approval.

 Tony is for this registration act, while Steve is against it.
 Some of the other Avengers are now also divided.
 Team Iron Man consists of: